Scar Revision Surgery

 What Is Scar Revision Surgery?

-Patients, who have tried topical ointments and minimally invasive procedures to minimize their scar tissue to no avail, can consult with our board-certified, plastic surgeon, Dr. Jeffrey LaGrasso, for better solutions.
+Patients who have tried topical ointments and minimally invasive procedures to minimize their scar tissue to no avail can consult with our board-certified, plastic surgeon, Dr. Jeffrey LaGrasso, for better scar reduction solutions.
 Living with damaged skin, past injuries, or old surgical wounds that healed poorly on any part of the body can be unsightly, and even disfiguring.
 We offer scar revision surgery to patients who have scars that are raised, recessed, different in color or texture in comparison to the healthy surrounding tissue, and scars that particularly noticeable because of their location, shape, and/or size.

 Scar revision can be performed on people of any age and is a good option if: